MathJSLab/.github/LOGBOOK.md

 ## 2025-09-21
 - The `script/helper/buildInterfaceKeyTable.ts` helper was created in the `mathjslab` repository and then moved to the organization repository.
 - All dependencies have been updated.
+- More advertising bookmarks has been added in the `advertising/` diretory.

 ## 2025-08-30
 - The `@resvg/resvg-js` package has been installed as development dependency.
 The `script/helper/toIco.ts` file has been improved to support image conversion through `resvg-js` too.
 This was done because of warnings that started occurring during the build after the last dependencies update.
 The `script/helper/createIcon.ts` file has been unused and removed.